Professor/Reader/Clinical Senior Lecturer/Honorary Consultant in Orthodontics

 Essential:

-E1.
-Significant experience of delivering undergraduate and postgraduate teaching and assessment in Orthodontics
+E1 Significant experience of delivering undergraduate and postgraduate teaching and assessment in Orthodontics

-E2.
-Ability to evidence dissemination of and outputs/publications from research or learning, teaching & scholarship (Knowledge Exchange).
+E2 Ability to evidence dissemination of and outputs/publications from research or learning, teaching & scholarship (Knowledge Exchange).

-E4.
-Experience of successful supervision and development/mentorship/coaching of postgraduate taught/research students in subject area.
+E6 Experience of successful supervision and development/mentorship/coaching of postgraduate taught/research students in subject area.

-E5.
-Experience in administration of dental teaching programmes
+E8 Experience in administration of dental teaching programmes

-E6.
-Experience of management processes in an academic environment
+E9 Experience of management processes in an academic environment

-E7.
-Proven ability and experience of leadership and management of staff in an academic and clinical environment
+E10 Proven ability and experience of leadership and management of staff in an academic and clinical environment

-E8.
-Proven ability to engage and establish collaborative working arrangements with colleagues, internally and externally, to foster collaboration across the University and with colleagues in other institutions.
+E11 Proven ability to engage and establish collaborative working arrangements with colleagues, internally and externally, to foster collaboration across the University and with colleagues in other institutions.

-E9.
-Recognised expertise in subject discipline/specialism to develop new knowledge and understanding within the field.
+E12 Recognised expertise in subject discipline/specialism to develop new knowledge and understanding within the field.

 For Appointment at Professorial level: